scwatts/fastspar/README.md

 # SparCpp
-A c++ implementation of the SparCC algorithm published here: Friedman, J. & Alm, E. J. Inferring correlation networks from genomic survey data.
+SparCpp is a c++ implementation of the SparCC algorithm published here: Friedman, J. & Alm, E. J. Inferring correlation networks from genomic survey data.
 PLoS Comput.
 Biol.
 8, e1002687 (2012).
-There is an approximately 50x speed up compared to the original Python2 implementation.
+There is an approximately 50x speed up compared to the original Python2 implementation and greatly reduced memory usage.

 Many of the processes of SparCpp were ported from original SparCC implementation found here: https://bitbucket.org/yonatanf/sparcc

 Additionally, SparCC's method of p-value has been replaced with exact p-value calculation.
-This code was adopted from the permp function from the statmod R package.
+This code was adopted from the permp function from the statmod R package and from an example provided by Scott Ritchie.
 The advantages of this alternative method are discussed here: Phipson, B. & Smyth, G. K. Permutation p-values should never be zero: calculating exact p-values when permutations are randomly drawn Stat Appl Genet Mol Biol.
 9: Article 39 (2010).

+SparCpp is currently in development and may lack certain features expected in complete programs.
+While SparCpp generally works without issue, extra care must be taken to ensure that correctly formatted input data are provided.

 ## Installing
-SparCpp has been written using c++ with Armadillo, GNU Scientific Library (GSL), and getopt.
+SparCpp has been written using c++11 with Armadillo, GNU Scientific Library (GSL), and getopt.
 Compilation will require these libraries.
 Further, the exact p-value executable requires compilation of FORTRAN code.

 ### Prerequisities